itsrohit239/Office-2024-Installer-Scripts/README.md

 ## 📄 License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is released under the MIT License
 Feel free to modify and distribute with attribution.

 ---